 For groups, there is an option to buy 10 and get 1 free offer for the Open Course tickets and Dee Stand.
 This offer will apply for each Chester race day.
 Best of all youngsters below 17 years can attend the Chester fixture with no charge if accompanied by an adult.

 Hospitality packages are also already on offer.
 You can pick between the relaxed package in the restaurant facilities or from one of the private dining options.
-Boodle May Festival Packages for 2019 are also on offer.
-The packages became available starting on November 2, 2018.
+Boodle May Festival Packages for 2020 are also on offer.
 If you wish to be directly informed by a member of the hospitality team, you will only need to register interest via the form found on the hospitality pages.

 If you often attend racing at Chester, you might have an interest in the Chester Membership.
 The membership costs just £529.
 It comes with various benefits.
 You will, for instance, be able to access all the Chester and Bangor on Dee meetings.
 Besides that, you get a guest pass at select Chester meetings.
 There are also exclusive race day offers and much more.